 Generally, under current law, privately owned water furnishing and water treatment facilities are not eligible for tax-exempt financing.
-The tax code, however, does provide that privately owned water furnishing facilities that (1) are operated by a governmental unit or (2) charge rates that are approved by a political subdivision of the host community, can issue qualified private activity bonds (PABs) which are tax-exempt.
+The tax code, however, does provide that privately owned water furnishing facilities that (1) are operated by a governmental unit or (2) charge rates that are approved by a political subdivision of the host community, can issue qualified PABs which are tax-exempt.
 Most qualified PABs, including bonds for water furnishing and water treatment facilities, are subject to a state volume limit.
-In 2013, the volume cap is the greater of \$95 multiplied by the state population, or \$291,875,000.
+In 2016, the volume cap is either the greater of \$100 multiplied by the state's population, or \$302.88 million.
+As determined by the Internal Revenue Service, the total volume cap for the 50 states, the District of Columbia, and Puerto Rico is \$32.5 billion.

+Traditional tax-exempt bonds provide for lower borrowing costs for state and local governments indirectly through a federal tax exemption to investors for the interest income received on the bonds.
 The opportunity to use bonds whose interest payments are exempt from federal income taxation confers a considerable subsidy to bond issuers and to investors who buy the bonds.
-The FY2014 budget estimates that the federal tax expenditure for "water, sewage, and hazardous waste disposal facilities" will be \$3.21 billion over the 2014 to 2018 budget window.
+The FY2017 budget estimates that the federal tax expenditure for "water, sewage, and hazardous waste disposal facilities" will be \$3.1 billion over the 2016 to 2020 budget window and \$7.7 billion between 2016 and 2025.45